How Efficient Are Solar Cells

 Shading

-Solar panels must be exposed to sunlight at all times to enhance their productivity.
-Shade reduces the working of your solar panels.
+Solar panels must be always be exposed to sunlight to enhance their productivity.
+Shade reduces the output of your solar panels.

 Shade reduces how much sunlight gets to your solar panels.
 Consequently, it reduces how much usable electricity they can produce.

 A professional installer will carry out a site inspection before panel installation.
-It helps the installer to know which parts are affected by shade and how to design the solar panels installed.
+It gives better understanding to installer to know which parts are affected by shade and how to design the array of solar panels for installation.

 Seasons